WM1D7/Indeed_Web_scraping_and_Analysis_about_Analyst_Jobs/README.md

 To present the findings in a clear and accessible manner, I developed a dynamic dashboard using Excel.
 The dashboard includes interactive visualizations, charts, and graphs that enable stakeholders to grasp the nuances of the analyst job market in India easily.

-**Deliverables :**

-**Conclusion:**
+## Deliverables :

+## Impact:
 The project provides valuable insights for job seekers, recruiters, and career counselors by offering a data-driven perspective on the current analyst job landscape in India.
 The interactive dashboard enhances the usability of the findings and facilitates informed decision-making.

+## Conclusion: